Piano workshop 3

 How will I be taught, and will there be any work outside the class?

-Classes are taught through tutor explanation and demonstration, and playing/listening workshop style on an acoustic piano.
-Sessions will also include aural skills and theoretical study
+Classes are taught through tutor explanation and demonstration, and playing/listening workshop style.
+Sessions also include aural skills, musicianship and theoretical study where applicable.

 A regular practice routine is essential to progress on this course.